City Secrets: New York City

 Published: Jan 21, 2010

-Almost every afternoon, as I go to collect the kid at school, I run into a foreign couple at the corner of Fifth Avenue and 94th Street.
-They have a guidebook in hand.
-And yet they are lost.
+Back when the Child was so young I collected her every afternoon at school, I often used to run into foreign couples at the corner of Fifth Avenue and 94th Street.
+They’d have a guidebook in hand.
+And yet they were lost.

 “Looking for the ICP?”
-I ask, meaning the International Center of Photography.
+I’d ask, meaning the International Center of Photography.

-They look glum — they realize their guidebook is old and discredited, and the ICP is miles away — so I tell them about the Frick Collection, a pleasant walk down 5th Avenue.
-“The most beautiful museum in the city,” I say, “Turners.
+They’d look glum — they realized their guidebook is old and discredited, and the ICP is miles away — so I’d tell them about the Frick Collection, a pleasant walk down 5th Avenue.
+“The most beautiful museum in the city,” I’d say.
+“Turners.
 Vermeers.
 An interior fountain.”

-They look grateful, if still befuddled — their guidebook didn’t rave about the Frick — and they dutifully head toward 70th Street.
-(They’ll never get there.
-At 88th Street, the Guggenheim will seduce them.
+They’d look grateful, if still befuddled — their guidebook didn’t rave about the Frick — and they’d dutifully head toward 70th Street.
+(They never got there.
+At 88th Street, the Guggenheim seduced them.
 It always does.)

 [Warning: “City Secrets: New York City” is not for first-time visitors to New York.
 If your itinerary is the Empire State, the Statue of Liberty, Times Square and Chinatown, a standard guidebook will do quite nicely.
 Buy a Zagat Restaurant Guide and a Metrocard, and you’re set.]

 Kahn’s book is rich in lovely little facts that enhance a visit.
 Ellis Island, for example.
 As you enter, you must climb a flight of stairs.
 That was by design — as a museum architect explains, immigrants who had trouble making that ascent were immediately led off to doctors for further investigation.
-Anna Quindlen recommends the Peking Duck House, where you can order the specialty without calling in advance; another suggests the Bridge Café, a charming old haunt of mine.
+Anna Quindlen recommends the Peking Duck House, where you can order the specialty without calling in advance.
 A film producer urges you to ignore “a particularly American species, Frat Boy,” who thinks he owns the Corner Bistro — press beyond those tables and settle in for a great burger, fries and a beer.
-[You’ll even learn about that great Village restaurant, Chumley’s, which has no sign.
-Sadly, it’s closed.]

 You don’t have to come to New York to learn from “City Secrets: New York City” — it’s equally enjoyable as a glorious armchair travel guide.
 And, with a fast Internet connection, you can drop in at most of the destinations.
 Seen that way, this is a colossal bargain.